amrohan/memora/README.md

 #### Production

-Create a `.env` file in the root directory and set the following variables:
+For production, create a `.env` file in the root directory with:

 ```
 API_URL=https://your-production-api.com/api